1307 PR.02 Managing Subrecipient Activity Associated with Sponsored Programs

 A. Requesting a Prepayment

-The DBO must attach Form 1307 FR.01 Request for Subrecipient Prepayment to the supplier invoice request.
+The DBO must attach Form 1307 FR.01 Request for Subrecipient Prepayment to the supplier invoice request in Workday.
 The supplier invoice request must include the grant worktag with the remaining COA values matching the departmental charging instructions indicated on Form 1307 FR.01 Request for Subrecipient Prepayment for recording of the initial prepayment.
 Spend Category 658 – Prepaid Expenses and Ledger Account 17008–Prepaid Expenses must be indicated on the supplier invoice request with a fund other than FD02 or FD28.

 B. Financial Reporting and Reconciliation of Prepayments